 This version displays influences from Arabic and Berber languages and features cultural references unique to the Maghreb region.

-Algeria is the second-largest Francophone nation in the world in terms of French speakers.
+Algeria is the second-largest Francophone nation by number of French speakers.
 Many educated people in the region are fluent in both French and Arabic.

 One example of this dialect is the verb kiffer.
-It means to like and comes from the Arabic word kif, which has the same meaning.
+It means “to like” and derives from the Arabic word kif, which also means “to like.”
 Kiffer is common in Parisian slang.
 It shows how French dialects have spread globally.

 (iv) Egyptian / Eastern Africa